chinwobble/chinwobble.github.com/_posts/azure/2019-01-12-using-msi-with-azure-sql-database.md

     }
 }
 ```

+Your subclass of `System.Data.Entity.DbConfiguration` should be placed in the same assembly as your subclass of `System.Data.Entity.DbContext`.

 ### Step 3: Updte your connection strings
 You can now remove username and password from your connection strings.